ysfmerttyldz/CloudThermalGrainProcessingTool/README.md

 python Controller.py alpha_multiplier gamma_param opacity_factor grain_intensity

 Parameters
--alpha_multiplier	Multiplier for the mask's alpha values.
+-alpha_multiplier Multiplier for the mask’s alpha values.
 -gamma_param Controls the amount of cloud in the mask (should not be lower than 1).
 -opacity_factor Affects the opacity of all clouds after the mask is created (final step).
 -grain_intensity Controls the intensity of the film grain effect.

 For the best results, use the following settings:
 -python Controller.py 0.8 2 0.9 0.7